linear-protocol/linear-subgraph/docs/tutorial.md

 # you can get an access token from https://thegraph.com/explorer/dashboard
 cp .env.example .env
 # install project dependencies
-npm i
+yarn
 # prepare subgraph.yaml
-npm run prepare:mainnet
+yarn prepare:mainnet
 # run codegen
-npm run codegen
+yarn codegen
 # now you're able to deploy to thegraph via
-npm run deploy
+yarn deploy
 ```

 After waiting a while (minutes to even hours, depending on how complex your mapping handler is and how long your project exists), your subgraph should be synchronized.
-You can always check the latest status of your subgraph in the hosted service site (e.g. https://thegraph.com/hosted-service/subgraph/linear-protocol/linear-testnet)
+You can always check the latest status of your subgraph in the Subgraph Studio site

 ![](https://i.imgur.com/jYfcRhp.png)